 Table~\ref{tab:dso_quant} shows the quantitative results.
 To compare the efficiency between models, we examine the GPU memory, FLOPS, and the running time used to render an entire image of resolution $512 \times 512$ on a single A100 GPU as evaluation metrics.
 To compare the quality of synthesized images under novel view and novel pose settings, PSNR, SSIM~\cite{wang2004image}, and LPIPS~\cite{zhang2018unreasonable} are used as evaluation metrics.
 Table~\ref{tab:dso_quant} shows that the proposed Efficient NARF achieves competitive or even better performance compared to existing methods with far fewer FLOPS and 4.6 times the speed of the original NARF.
-Although the runtime of ENARF is a bit slower than Animatable NeRF (0.05s), its performance is far superior under both novel view and novel pose settings.
+Although the runtime of ENARF is a bit slower than Animatable NeRF (0.05s), its performance is superior under both novel view and novel pose settings.
 In addition, it does not need extra training on novel poses.
 Our dynamic model D-ENARF further improves the performance of ENARF with little increased overhead in inference time, and outperforms the state-of-the-arts Animatable NeRF and NARF by a large margin.

 Qualitative results for novel view and pose synthesis are shown in Figure~\ref{fig:novel_view_pose_comp}.
-ENARF produces much sharper images than NARF due to more efficient feature extraction.
-D-ENARF, which utilizes deformation fields, further improves the render quality.
+ENARF produces much sharper images than NARF due to the more efficient explicit–implicit tri-plane representation.
+D-ENARF, which utilizes deformation fields, further improves the rendering quality.
 In summary, the proposed D-ENARF method achieves better performance in both image quality and computational efficiency.

 \textbf{Ablation Study} To evaluate the effectiveness of the tri-plane based selector, we compare our method against models using an MLP selector or without a selector.
-A quantitative comparison is provided in Table~\ref{tab:dso_quant}, and a qualitative comparison is provided in the appendix.
+A quantitative comparison is provided in Table~\ref{tab:dso_quant}, and a qualitative comparison is provided in the supplement.
 Although an MLP based selector improves the metrics a bit, it results in a significant increase in testing time.
 In contrast, the model without a selector is unable to learn clean/sharp part shapes and textures, because a 3D location will inappropriately be affected by all parts without a selector.
 These results indicate that our tri-plane based selector is efficient and effective.